Building windows

 Connect with a banker

 The signals are as good or better for affordable housing finance.
-The FHFA maintained its requirement that 50% of the agencies’ lending focus on mission-driven, affordable housing in addition to exempting workforce housing loans from caps.
+The FHFA maintained its requirement that 50% of the agencies’ lending focuses on mission-driven, affordable housing in addition to exempting workforce housing loans from caps.

 The evolution of FHFA’s agency multifamily caps